Childcare or activity club?

 You can create your own policies, procedures and forms, or you may find the template documents in our Activity Club pack helpful.

-The DfE has recently (October 2020) introduced a Code of Practice for out of school settings.
-This Code of Practice only applies to settings which are not regulated by Ofsted, and is entirely voluntary.
+During 2021 the DfE introduced a Keeping Children Safe Code of Practice for out of school settings.
+This Code of Practice only applies to settings which are not regulated by Ofsted, and is guidance only.
+During 2023 Out of School Alliance has worked with the DfE to update this guidance.
+The latest version is dated September 2023.

-Download: Keeping children safe during during community activities, after-school clubs and tuition
+Download: Keeping children safe during community activities, after-school clubs and tuition (UPDATED SEPTEMBER 2023).

 Tax, National Insurance etc